On Integers Whose Sum is the Reverse of their Product: An Opposite Problem

-A reversed sum-product pair $(a,b)$ for the base $\beta$ will be deemed \textbf{interesting} if it is not one of the pairs $(2,2)$ or $(\beta-1,\beta-1)$.
-We will also say that $a$ \textbf{participates in a reversed sum-product pair} for the base $\beta$; for brevity, we will say that $a$ \textbf{participates} for $\beta$.
+Suppose that $(a,b)$ is a base-$\beta$ reversed sum-product pair with $b > \beta$; this hypothesis rules out the uninteresting pairs $(2,2)$ and $(\beta-1,\beta-1)$.
+We will say that $a$ \textbf{participates in a reversed sum-product pair} for the base $\beta$, or, for brevity,that $a$ \textbf{participates} for $\beta$.
 So $a=2$ and $a=3$ participate for the base~10, but $a = 4$ and $a = 9$ do not.

 \begin{example} For a given $a \ge 2$, we claim there are infinitely many bases $\beta$ for which $a$ participates.
 To see it, let $T$ be a variable.
 Define

 Then $(a,b)$ is a formal reversed sum-product pair for the base $\beta$ in the sense that